 Enable or disable I/O burst for an existing cluster

 Log on to the PolarDB console.
 In the upper-left corner, select the region where your cluster is deployed.
-Click the ID of the cluster.
+Click the cluster ID.

 In the Basic Information section, find the Distributed Storage section and click Change Storage Configuration.

 On the Upgrade/Downgrade page, enter a value for Provisioned IOPS for AutoPL Disk as needed.
-For Enable I/O Burst, select Disable or Enable.
+For Enable I/O Burst, select Enable or Disable.

-If you select Scheduled Switch, you can specify a time within the next 24 hours.
-The configuration upgrade task will be completed within 30 minutes after the selected time.
+Scheduled Switch: Specify a time within the next 24 hours.
+The task completes within 30 minutes after the selected time.
+To view or cancel the task, go to the Scheduled Tasks page.
+For details, see Scheduled tasks.

-Read and select the relevant terms of service, and then click Buy Now.
+Read and accept the relevant terms of service, then click Buy Now.